codemirror/website/site/examples/collab/index.md

    - Remote changes are applied to the local editor state.

-   - If there are unconfirmed changes present, operational transformation is used to transpose the remote changes and across the unconfirmed local ones, and vice versa, so that the remote changes can be applied to the peer's current document, and the updated local changes can be submitted to the server as if they
+   - If there are unconfirmed changes present, operational transformation is used to transpose the remote changes across the unconfirmed local ones, and vice versa, so that the remote changes can be applied to the peer's current document, and the updated local changes can be submitted to the server as if they